D-e-n-b-o-t/d-e-n-b-o-t.github.io/content/fitness.md

 ![Six years of running will get you this, 2018](/static/images/fitness/fit1.png)

-So I quit cardio and decided to start doing calisthetics.
+So I quit cardio and decided to start doing calisthenics.
 My first PR for pull ups was 4.

 ![What are those!, 2019](/static/images/fitness/fit2.png)